Causes And Treatments For Depression During Pregnancy

 Treating depression without medication

 Many pregnant people are concerned that treating their depressive disorder with medications is unhealthy for their fetus.
-For this reason, many ask for behavioral interventions to treat their depressive disorder.
+For this reason, they may ask for behavioral interventions to treat their depressive disorder.
 In these cases, there are several options you can try to help you manage your symptoms.

 Psychotherapy